sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-09_some-points-regarding-the-rewa-stone-inscription-of-malayasimha.md

 +++
-title = "Some points regarding the Rewa stone inscription ofxa0malayasiMha"
+title = "Some points regarding the Rewa stone inscription of malayasiMha"

 +++
 The inscription was made for malaya-siMha, a general of the Tripuri